telerik/xaml-docs/controls/radrichtextbox/import-export/Html/settings.md

 	* __Base64Encoded__: Images are inline Base64 encoded.
 	* __ImageExportingEvent__: Event is fired on exporting.
 	* __UriSource__:  The UriSource property is set as src attribute of the img tag.
-* __PropertiesToIgnore__: A property of type __Dictionary__ that gets a collection where you can add properties which will not be exported for a certain HTML tag.
+* __PropertiesToIgnore__: A property of type __Dictionary__.
+Properties added to this dictionary will not be exported.
 The full collection of properties that can be excluded is demonstrated in __Example 1__.
-* __SpanExportMode__: A property of type __SpanExportMode__ that gets or sets the span export mode.
+* __SpanExportMode__: A property of type __SpanExportMode__ that gets or sets the export mode of the HTML &lt;span&gt; tag.
 This option will not affect the content of the span only how the span tag is exported.
 This property is an enumeration and it allows the following values:
-	* __DefaultBehavior__:  Span tags will be exported when they have styling.
+	* __DefaultBehavior__: HTML &lt;span&gt; tags will be exported when they have styling.
-	* __AlwaysExport__:  Span tags will be always exported.
+	* __AlwaysExport__: HTML &lt;span&gt; tags will be always exported.
 * __StyleRepositoryExportMode__: A property of type __StyleRepositoryExportMode__ that gets or sets the style repository export mode.
 This property is an enumeration and it allows the following values:
 	* __ExportStylesAsCssClasses__:  Export styles from the document styles repository to CSS classes.
 	* __DontExportStyles__:  Don't export styles from the document styles repository.